 44. We connect with him, through the application of our meditative thoughts and indelible memory as mortals and our immortal soul afterwards, through its dynamic consciousness.

 45. We do not submit to the indistinguishable guise of the Creator, but to the state of the Creator's existence.

 46. This concession is a deferential acknowledgement of the cosmological truth that cannot be dismissed with any deferment.

-47. What is the truth and why are we too blind to admit its factual composition?
+47. What is the truth?
+Why are we too blind to admit its factual composition?

 48. We know from science that the infinite universe exists, and that the planet Earth belongs to that cosmic relevance.

 49. This we have learnt from the concepts of astronomy and astrology, before in our erudition.